Mirko

 (IL-1.beta. and TNF-.alpha.) and secondary (IL-6) cytokines by

-were in the early stages of HIV infection and, at the moment of
+individuals were in the early stages of HIV infection and, at

-taking the blood, were not undergoing any treatment.
-The risk
+the moment of taking the blood, were not undergoing any

-Zaire) for one patient.
-No correlation was found between the risk
+transfusion (in Zaire) for one patient.
+No correlation was found

-found; these related mainly to the polynuclear and lymphocytic
+were found; these related mainly to the polynuclear and

 Hyperbasophilic lymphocytes were also found in four cases out of